About Us...

 - Southern Highlands, NSW, Australia

-- Jill has been running FoodPath in the Southern Highlands of NSW with her partner Nick since April 2010.
+- Click on the link to read Jill's latest blog post.
+Jill has been running FoodPath in the Southern Highlands of NSW with her partner Nick since April 2010.
 They have grown the business to a level where they now include a range of activities including tours, workshops and collaboration with others (cooking schools, wineries, etc).
-Jill grew up in a large family on a sheep station near Crookwell but for the past 13 years has lived in the beautiful Southern Highlands of NSW.
-During the past 8 years Jill and Nick have got to know the local producers and continue to promote and support these local small businesses.
+During the past 10 years Jill and Nick have got to know the local producers and continue to promote and support these local small businesses.
 They have organised and run many food related activities including taste education workshops and producer visits.
 It was after they organised a successful tour for a group of chefs from some of the best restaurants in Sydney that they realised they could turn their interest into a business - and this led to the setting up of FoodPath - Culinary Tours with a Difference.
 Now Jill and Nick are working closely with Southern Highlands Tourism and Wingecarribee Council to help raise the profile of their area as a food destination where everyone will benefit - tourists, local consumers and the producers themselves.

 Nick Padol, Southern Highlands, NSW, Australia.